top of page

 She couldn’t keep pretending that being a part of the band was enough.
 The work was all-consuming, but it had never been hers to own.
 The more she looked around, the more she realized—if she didn’t take a chance on herself, she’d keep fading into the noise of YOUR MOTHER’S WORST NIGHTMARE’S world.

 She paused, letting the low buzz of the venue fill the space around her—distant footsteps, the faint clatter of someone dragging equipment across the floor, and the muffled drone of stagehands wrapping up their work.
-Familiar sounds she never thought she’d miss, until hearing them.
+Familiar sounds she never thought she’d miss, until now.

 Her chest tightened as she leaned back against the table.
+The lump in her throat returned.
 She hated goodbyes and knew exactly why.
 It had everything to do with her older sister taking her own life.
 Trina, short for Katrina, and Tristan were twins.
 At the time, she was eleven and Tristan and Trina were fourteen.
-Even though it had been twelve years since it happened and the passage of time had made it bearable, her being gone still left a gaping hole in their lives.
+Even though it had been twelve years since it happened and the passage of time had made it bearable, Trina being gone still left a gaping hole in their lives.

-When she came on six years ago, she and Nate took turns making sure her brother didn’t choke on his own vomit because he’d get black-out drunk.
-He finally got the help he needed and had been in recovery for the last four years, but those two years had been rough for all of them.
+When she came on as merch manager six years ago, she and Nate took turns making sure Tristan didn’t get pass-out drunk.
+He finally got the help he needed and had been in recovery for the last four years.
+And while those first two years of his drinking had been rough for all of them, for the last four years, she'd been struggling to find her place.

 A shout of laughter broke through her thoughts, and she looked up to see Danny, one of their roadies, and Josh’s younger brother, chatting it up with the merch manager of ICED COBRA, who went over to their table and packed up the last of their gear while they swapped tour stories.